CorneliusDeng/UESTC/Learn record and summarize/Graph Neural-Convolutional-Attention Networks.md

+# Graph Convolutional Networks

-# Extending Convolutions to Graphs
+## Extending Convolutions to Graphs

 Convolutional Neural Networks have been seen to be quite powerful in extracting features from images.
 However, images themselves can be seen as graphs with a very regular grid-like structure, where the individual pixels are nodes, and the RGB channel values at each pixel as the node features.